All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-In special cases it is possible, for a given $\F$, construct a finite structure $\str{H}$ such that $\Forbh(\F)=\CSP(\str{H})$.
-In such situation $\str{H}$ is called the \emph{homomorphism dual} of $\F$.
+In some special cases it is possible, for a given $\F$, construct a finite structure $\str{H}$ such that $\Forbh(\F)=\CSP(\str{H})$.
+In such situations $\str{H}$ is called the \emph{homomorphism dual} of $\F$.
 All homomorphism dualities have been characterised in~\cite{Nesetril2000} and~\cite{Erdos2012}, see also~\cite{Kun2008}.
-In the context of universal structures, this can be further generalised to the notion of \emph{monadic lifts} (i.e. homogenising lifts which add only finitely many unary relations).
-Classes $\Forbh(\F)$ with monadic lift are discussed in~\cite{Hubicka2009}: even if there is no homomorphism dual every monadic homogenising lift (see Section~\ref{sec:homogenization}) is an amalgamation class of ordered structures with amalgamation which is free in all relations except for $\rel{}{\leq}$ and thus Theorem~\ref{thm:NR} can still be applied.
+In the context of universal structures, this can be further generalised to the notion of \emph{monadic lifts} (\ie{}\ homogenising lifts which add only finitely many unary relations).
+Classes $\Forbh(\F)$ with monadic lift are discussed in~\cite{Hubicka2009}: even if there is no homomorphism dual, every monadic homogenising lift (see Section~\ref{sec:homogenization}) is an amalgamation class of ordered structures with amalgamation which is free in all relations except for $\leq$ and thus Theorem~\ref{thm:NR} can still be applied.

-\begin{corollary} Let $\F$ be a regular family of finite connected weakly ordered structures such that all minimal separating cuts consists of one vertex.
+\begin{corollary} Let $\F$ be a regular family of finite connected weakly ordered structures such that all minimal separating cuts consist of one vertex.
 Then there exists a Ramsey lift of $\Forbh(\F)$ adding only finitely many unary relations. \end{corollary} \begin{proof} This follows as a combination of Corollary~\ref{cor:Hcolor} with~\cite{Hubicka2009} (as indicated above). \end{proof}

-Analogous proofs also give the corollaries for homomorphism-embeddings: \begin{corollary} Let $\str{H}$ be a finite ordered structure.
+Analogous proofs also give corresponding corollaries for homomorphism-embeddings: \begin{corollary} Let $\str{H}$ be a finite ordered structure.
 Denote by $\CSP_{\mathrm {he}}(\str{H})$ the class of all finite ordered structures with a homomorphism-embedding to $\str{H}$.
-Then the class $\CSP_{\mathrm {he}}(\str{H})$ has a Ramsey lift adding only $\vert H\vert $ unary relations. \end{corollary} Again it is easy to show that the lift fixing a homomorphism embedding to $\str{H}$ leads to a free amalgamation class.
-We omit the details.
-The following corollary represents the special (and easy) case of Theorem~\ref{thm:main}: \begin{corollary} Let $\F$ be a regular family of finite connected weakly ordered structures such that all minimal separating cuts consists of one vertex.
-Then there exists a Ramsey lift of $\Forb(\F)$ adding only finitely many unary relations. \end{corollary} \begin{proof} This follows as a combination of Corollary~\ref{cor:freeamalg} with Theorem~\ref{mainthm}. \end{proof}
+Then the class $\CSP_{\mathrm {he}}(\str{H})$ has a unary Ramsey lift adding only $\vert H\vert $ unary relations. \end{corollary} \begin{proof} Again it is easy to show that the lift fixing a homomorphism embedding to $\str{H}$ leads to a free amalgamation class. \end{proof} The following corollary represents the special (and easy) case of Theorem~\ref{thm:main}: \begin{corollary} Let $\F$ be a regular family of finite connected weakly ordered structures such that all minimal separating cuts consist of one vertex.
+Then there exists a Ramsey lift of $\Forb(\F)$ adding only finitely many unary relations. \end{corollary} \begin{proof} This follows by a combination of Corollary~\ref{cor:freeamalg} and Theorem~\ref{mainthm}. \end{proof}